Yethiel/BriZide/readme.md

 ```
 git clone https://github.com/Yethiel/BriZide.git
 cd BriZide
-# optional: git checkout dev
-blenderplayer main.blend
+blenderplayer brizide.blend
 ```

 Windows:

 1. [Download the game](https://github.com/Yethiel/BriZide/archive/master.zip) (optional: [development version](https://github.com/Yethiel/BriZide/archive/dev.zip))
 2. Unpack the zip file
-3. Open _main.blend_ with Blender and press `P`.
+3. Open _brizide.blend_ with Blender and press `P`.

-**The game is not guaranteed to work in the current state.**
-Download Blender 2.79 (other versions might work as well) and launch the `main.blend` file.
-The source files for the launchers are provided (brizide_bin.blend and brizide_build.blend).
-Compiled launchers will be provided at a later point as they are quite large.

 ## Modding
 Almost every aspect of this game can be modified.
-Game modes, levels, ships and assets can all be found in the game's folder and easily modified with free software (Blender, Gimp, ...).
+Game modes, levels, ships and assets can all be found in the game's folder and easily modified with free software (Blender, Gimp, text editors, ...).

 A **custom game mode** can be added with just a few lines of code.
 Copy any game mode folder and start modifying it.
 You will be able to select it in the _Game Mode_ menu.

 **Levels** can be modified and built from scratch with the built-in level editor.
-You can also make the game load a regular .blend file as a level, too.

-**Ships** will be selectable from the main menu soon, as well.
+Copy one of the existing levels and start modifying it with the editor.

+**Ships** can be placed in the `ships` folder.
+They need a .blend file containing a mesh with the same name as the folder name and a .inf file with some information about speed and handling.
+Copy an existing ship and try modifying it.

 ## Implemented Features
-+ Bare-bones time trial mode
++ Time trial mode
 + Free mode
 + Basic level editor